white-house

 Hometown Heroes

-When Pan Am 103 crashed into Lockerbie, Scotland, residents of the small community leapt to action.
-They selflessly aided first responders, assisted with the months-long search effort, and hosted grieving victims’ families.
+When Pan Am 103 crashed residents of Lockerbie leapt into action.
+They selflessly aided first responders, assisted with the months long search effort, and hosted grieving victims’ families.
 They built profound and lasting relationships with each other and with those impacted by the attack globally.

 Memorial Dryfesdale cemetery